Exact Regularity and the Cohomology of Tiling Spaces: Background

 Pattern-equivariant cohomology was first defined by Kellendonk and Putnam \cite{Kel, KP} using differential forms, and then recast in \cite{integer} in terms of cochains.
 Here we consider rational pattern-equivariant cohomology using cochains.

 A $d$-dimensional tiling $\bT$ gives $\R^d$ the structure of a CW complex, with the vertices serving as 0-cells, the edges serving as $1$-cells, the 2-dimensional faces as $2$-cells, and so on.
-We consider rational cochains on this CW complex, with a $n$-cochain assigning a rational number to each $n$-cell. \begin{definition} Let $[{\mathbf B}_R]^\bT$ denote the set of tiles that intersect a closed ball of radius $R$ around the origin in the tiling $\bT$.
-A rational $0$-cochain is said to be \emph{pattern-equivariant with radius $R$} if, whenever $x$ and $y$ are vertices of $\bT$ and $[\mathbf{B}_R]^{\bT-x}=[\mathbf{B}_R]^{\bT-y}$, the cochain takes the same values at $x$ and $y$.
-A \ $0$-cochain is \emph{pattern-equivariant} if it is pattern-equivariant with radius $R$ for some finite $R$.
+We consider rational cellular cochains on this CW complex, with a $n$-cochain assigning a rational number to each $n$-cell. \begin{definition} A rational $0$-cochain is said to be \emph{pattern-equivariant with radius $r$} if, whenever $x$ and $y$ are vertices of $\bT$ and $[{B}_r]^{\bT-x}=[{B}_r]^{\bT-y}$, the cochain takes the same values at $x$ and $y$.
+A \ $0$-cochain is \emph{pattern-equivariant} if it is pattern-equivariant with radius $r$ for some finite $r$.
 Pattern-equivariant $n$-cochains for $n>0$ are defined similarly -- their values on a $n$-cell depend only on the pattern of the tiling out to a fixed finite distance around that $n$-cell. \end{definition} If $\beta$ is a rational pattern-equivariant $n$-cochain, its coboundary, $\delta_n(\beta)$, is a rational pattern-equivariant $(n+1)$-cochain. \begin{definition} The rational $n$-th pattern-equivariant cohomology of $\bT$ is $H^n_{PE}(\bT,\Q)=Ker(\delta_n)/Im(\delta_{n-1})$. \end{definition} A priori this would seem to depend on $\bT$, but if the tiling space $\Omega$ is minimal, then $H^n(\bT,\Q)$ is the same for all $\bT \in \Omega$ and is isomorphic to $\check H^n(\Omega, \Q)$ \cite{Kel, KP, integer}.
-Even if $\Omega$ is not minimal, $H_{PE}(\bT,\Q)$ is isomorphic to $\check H^n(\Omega_\bT, \Q)$, where $\Omega_\bT$ is the hull of $\bT$.
+(Even if $\Omega$ is not minimal, $H_{PE}(\bT,\Q)$ is isomorphic to $\check H^n(\Omega_\bT, \Q)$, where $\Omega_\bT$ is the hull of $\bT$.)

 An {\em indicator cochain} for a patch $P$ is a $d$-cochain that evaluates to 1 on a particular tile of $P$, and evaluates to 0 on all other tiles, whether in $P$ or not.
 In other words, it counts the occurrences of $P$.
-It's easy to see that all indicator cochains for $P$ are cohomologous, and that every pattern-equivariant $d$-cochain is a linear combination of indicator cochains.
+It's easy to see that all indicator cochains for a specific $P$ are cohomologous, and that every pattern-equivariant $d$-cochain is a linear combination of indicator cochains.
 In particular, every cohomology class in $H^d_{PE}(\bT,\Q)$ can be represented by a linear combination of indicator cochains.